danvk/aoc2021/README.md

 Changing it to `func(x T) bool { return x == val }` fixes the error, but what does Go think the return type is otherwise?

+Here's the proposal: <https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md> It's notably agnostic about the implementation.
+Unclear to me whether generic functions are implemented via erasure or by instantiating multiple versions of the function.

 ### Day 3

 The distinction between chars and bytes is a bit annoying.
 I got tripped up by doing: